 - Lemon Juice: If you don’t have fresh lemons around, use a mild vinegar (like apple cider or red wine).

-Cook the Farro: Start by boiling water for the farro (it cooks just like rice).
+Start by boiling water for the farro (it cooks just like rice).
 Salt the boiling water, add the grains, cover with a lid, and simmer til all the water is absorbed.
-Do not stir during cooking, or you’ll risk ending up with mushy, sticky grains.
+Do not stir during cooking, or you’ll end up with mushy, sticky grains.

-Sauté the Carrots: Meanwhile, cut up the carrots.
-Saute them with olive oil and spices until they’re golden and softened, but still have a bit of a bite.
-This takes about 10 minutes.
+Meanwhile, cut up the carrots.
+Saute them with olive oil and spices until they’re golden and softened, but still have a bit of a bite, about 10 minutes.

 Make-Ahead Tips